Beating retreat: Background and history

 Beating retreat in India officially denotes the end of Republic Day festivities.
 It is conducted on the evening of 29 January, the third day after the Republic Day and is organized by Section D of the Ministry of Defence.
 It is performed by the bands of the three wings of the military, the Indian Army, Indian Navy and Indian Air Force, and pipe bands from the Army, plus from 2016 a massed formation of bands of the Central Armed Police Forces and the Delhi Police.
-The venue is Raisina Hills and an adjacent square, Vijay Chowk, flanked by the North and South blocks of the Central Secretariat and the Rashtrapati Bhavan (President's Palace) towards the end of Rajpath.
+The venue is Raisina Hills and an adjacent square, Vijay Chowk, flanked by the North and South blocks of the Central Secretariat and the Rashtrapati Bhavan (President's Palace) towards the end of Kartavya Path.

 The ceremony was started in 1955 and has been a hallmark of Republic Day celebrations ever since.
 Brig Bewoor and Maj Roberts of Ceremonial and Welfare Directorate of Indian Army conceived the first Beating Retreat in India.
 Army, Air Force and Navy bands consisting of pipes, drums, buglers and trumpeters from various regiments took part.
 It has become an official ceremony to have a Head of State of a country as the chief guest and that year the Beating Retreat was in their honour.